boneskull/core/README.md

             controller: 'user',
             action: 'index'
         }
-        // routes that are highly , are not advised to cache, since they can take up a lot of space }
+        // routes that are highly mutable like URIs that match user names, pages, etc, are not advised to cache,
+        // since they can take up a lot of memory
+    }
     adminPanel: {
         uri: 'admin(/<controller>(/<action>(/<id>)))',
         defaults: {
             directory: 'admin', // make it look inside the app/classes/controllers/admin/ instead
             controller: 'dash', // the controller is in app/classes/controllers/admin/dash.js
-            action: 'index'
+            action: 'index' // actionIndex
         }
     },
     default: {
         // everything inside parenthesis are optional.
         uri: '(<controller>(/<action>(/<id>)))', // this will match /, /user, /user/create, /user/update/1 for example
-        defaults: { // if the optional parts of the URL aren't define, it will use the defaults below
+        defaults: { // if the optional parts of the URL aren't defined, it will use the defaults below
             controller: 'Home', // app/classes/controllers/home.js
             action: 'index' // and actionIndex method
         },